 People always make the mistake of thinking their adult cat needs a companion, whilst they are at work, and they rush into buying another cat or kitten.
 Alot of times this ends in tears with the established cat very displeased at the new arrival in their territory.
 Some people buy a kitten to keep an older cat company but of course they are both at different stages in their lives with the older cat wanting peace and quiet and not so interested in playing whereas a kitten will be full of energy and will be jumping all over the older cat causing tensions.

-If you do decide to go down the route of getting another cat then try going to your local rescue centre who allow you to ‘foster’ a cat or kitten prior to adoption to see if the ‘first’ cat accepts the new arrival and always follow the ‘introducing a cat to another cat’ step by step instruction HERE.
+If you do decide to go down the route of getting another cat then try going to your local rescue centre who allow you to ‘foster’ a cat or kitten prior to adoption to see if the ‘first’ cat accepts the new arrival.
 Try to match the cat ages and personalities.
 Some of my clients have bought another kitten, once their kitten has reached the age of one, and it’s gone great but they A: never rushed into the decision and B: they made sure they have plenty of space for both cats and followed the proper introduction to take place which is never a rushed procedure and is done with scent first.

 As a cat carer I sometimes come across cats who turn extremely aggressive (with their owner away) once I enter their home to look after them.
 This type of aggression can be exacerbated by the fact that the cat does not see many people other than it’s owner and so anyone entering the home, especially strangers, are seen as intruders.
 It is very difficult to look after a cat that hisses or goes into attack mode whenever you try to feed it, or change its litter!
 Believe me.. it can send shivers up your spine and also be a miserable and stressful time for the cat.
 A cat can also suffer from separation anxiety and be very fearful and depressed when their owner goes away for longer than 24 hours.